japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 threadpool is a daemon fixed thread pool registered with *map-output-dispatcher* thread name prefix.

-threadpool uses xref:ROOT:configuration-properties.adoc#spark.shuffle.mapOutput.dispatcher.numThreads[spark.shuffle.mapOutput.dispatcher.numThreads] configuration property for the number of <<MessageLoop, MessageLoop dispatcher threads>> to process received `GetMapOutputMessage` messages.
+threadpool uses ROOT:configuration-properties.md#spark.shuffle.mapOutput.dispatcher.numThreads[spark.shuffle.mapOutput.dispatcher.numThreads] configuration property for the number of <<MessageLoop, MessageLoop dispatcher threads>> to process received `GetMapOutputMessage` messages.

 The dispatcher threads are started immediately when <<creating-instance, MapOutputTrackerMaster is created>>.